Arsemy/dotfiles/README.md

 ![Part that you'll need to modify](docs/assets/gtk-context-menu.png "Part to be modified")

 ### Brave - Catppuccin Mocha
-If you want to change the pastel pink letter color of search bar, then modify `manifest.json` in the theme version folder
+If you want to change the pastel pink letter color of the search bar, then modify the `manifest.json` file in the theme version folder.
 ```
 $HOME/.config/BraveSoftware/Brave-Browser/Default/Extensions/bkkmolkhemgaeaeggcmfbghljjjoofoh/
 ```